ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![Select Repo type](./images/repo-settings.png)
 6. Click on **Apply** to save the changes.

-Here, we have successfully connected an Azure Data factory to a Git Repo. this has saved all of the resource's JSON files in the collboration branch that we specified.
+Here, we have successfully connected an Azure Data factory to a Git Repo. this has saved all of the resource's JSON files in the collaboration branch that we specified.
 Whenever the ADF is published, it takes all the changes from the collaboration branch, creates the ARM templates for the resources found in the collaboration branch and pushes them into the **adf_publish** branch.

+7. Let's publish the changes from the ADF.
+When we click on Publish from the ADF UI, it automatically creates the **adf_publish** branch, creates teh ARM templates for all the resources found in the collaboration branch and pushes them into the **adf_publish branch**.

 # Setting up Azure DevOps Pipeline for publishing releases to multiple environments.